 Mountain City in Johnson County, Tennessee — The American South (East South Central)

 Location.
-36° 28.418′ N, 81° 48.283′ W. Marker is in Mountain City, Tennessee, in Johnson County.
-Marker is at the intersection of South Church Street and Donnelly Street, on the right when traveling south on South Church Street.
+36° 28.544′ N, 81° 48.522′ W. Marker is in Mountain City, Tennessee, in Johnson County.
+Marker is at the intersection of West Main Street (Route 418) and Shady Street (U.S. 421), on the right when traveling east on West Main Street.
 Touch for map.
-Marker is at or near this postal address: 122 South Church Street, Mountain City TN 37683, United States of America.
+Marker is in this post office area: Mountain City TN 37683, United States of America.
 Touch for directions.